shamalip/Search-Engine-Project/README.md

-# Search_Engine_Project (Development in progress)
+# UCI Domain search (Development in progress)

-A search functionality for the crawled data in from the ics.uci.edu domain.
+A search functionality on the crawled data in from the ics.uci.edu domain.

 indexer.py - generates and stores Inverted Index in mongoDB.
 Dependencies -